🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Correlated race trading

-Senate contests in geographically or demographically similar jurisdictions frequently move in tandem (Wisconsin paired with Pennsylvania, Georgia alongside North Carolina).
-When movement occurs in one race, examine whether comparable races have reflected equivalent shifts — pricing gaps sometimes emerge, presenting tactical entry points.
+Senate contests in demographically or geographically similar jurisdictions frequently move in tandem (Wisconsin paired with Pennsylvania, Georgia paired with North Carolina).
+When one race experiences a shift, examine whether paired races have kept pace — frequently they haven't, revealing temporary mispricings.

 Historical accuracy

-Throughout 2022 and 2024, prediction market forecasts surpassed conventional polling in Senate race accuracy.
-Markets successfully flagged numerous instances where polls diverged from outcomes, spotting races that proved tighter than headline numbers suggested.
-The distinction lies in methodology: markets synthesise polling information alongside supplementary indicators (advance voting patterns, donor activity, candidate missteps).
+During 2022 and 2024, prediction markets demonstrated superior forecasting relative to conventional polling aggregates in Senate contests.
+Markets successfully anticipated several instances where polls underestimated competitiveness, particularly in races where traditional surveys had suggested decisive advantages.
+The crucial distinction: markets synthesise polling information alongside supplementary indicators (advance voting patterns, fundraising momentum, candidate missteps).

 Risks in political prediction markets

-• Long lockup periods: Senate contracts become available months ahead of voting — capital remains committed throughout
+• Long lockup periods: Senate markets commence months ahead of election day — invested funds remain committed for extended intervals

-• Polling bias uncertainty: Systematic polling errors favouring either party remain difficult to predict — markets must estimate the magnitude and direction
+• Polling bias uncertainty: Systematic polling errors may favour one party — markets must anticipate the magnitude and direction of such distortions

 Marc Jakob